-- You are working in Visual Studio 2003 or Visual Studio 2005. - You are testing a single process, managed application. - You can build and run your application. - Your solution contains at least one managed code project. - Your solution includes a startup project.

-Note: Refer to "DevPartner Studio Supported Project Types" on page 339 for a comprehensive list of supported project types for DevPartner memory analysis.
+- You are testing a single process, managed application. - You can build and run your application. - Your solution contains at least one managed code project. - Your solution includes a startup project. - Note: Refer to "DevPartner Studio Supported Project Types" on page 335 for a comprehensive list of supported project types for DevPartner memory analysis.

 Performance Expert monitors a single process when run from Visual Studio, or when run with DPAnalysis.exe using traditional commandline switches.
 Although you can collect Performance Expert data from more than one process or service in a session by using DPAnalysis.exe with an XML configuration file, it is usually best to target a single process in a Performance Expert session.
 If your application runs in more than one process, rerun the application, targeting the second process.
-For more information about using DPAnalysis.exe, see "Automating Data Collection" on page 289.
+For more information about using DPAnalysis.exe, see "Automating Data Collection" on page 284.